ESDLMapEditorESSIM/docker-toolsuite/README.md

 Copy the generated API key.
 ![](Documentation/Images/grafana-api-key-copy.png)

-Fill in this API key in the file `.\ESDLMapEditor\panel-service.env` (Replace the key that is already there).
+Fill in this API key in the file `./ESDLMapEditor/panel-service.env` (Replace the key that is already there).

 ```sh
 GRAFANA_API_KEY=eyJrIjoiV3g0Z3pGUUxBNkhucXlySjhCRFczNXZwVXhiREhrRXciLCJuIjoicGFuZWwtc2VydmljZSIsImlkIjoxfQ==
 ```

-Also have a look at the file `./ESDLMapEditor\boundary-service.env` and fill in the password from the `./BaseInfrastructure/.env` file or do a `source .\BaseInfrastructure\.env` to configure the database password for the boundary service.
+Also have a look at the file `./ESDLMapEditor/boundary-service.env` and fill in the password from the `./BaseInfrastructure/.env` file or do a `source ./BaseInfrastructure/.env` to configure the database password for the boundary service.

 ### Step 5.
 Start the MapEditor and ESSIM